2 tablespoonsvegetable oil, plus more for coating the grill

 For the chicken:

-1Heat a gas or charcoal grill to medium (about 350°F to 450°F) and rub the grill with a towel dipped in oil.
-Meanwhile, if using chicken breasts (either boneless or bone-in), cut them in half crosswise.
-Pat the chicken pieces dry with paper towels and place on a baking sheet.
-Coat chicken pieces on all sides with the measured oil and season with salt and pepper.
+1Heat a gas or charcoal grill to medium (about 350°F to 450°F) and rub the grates with a towel dipped in oil.
+Meanwhile, if you’re using chicken breasts (either boneless or bone-in), cut them in half crosswise.
+Pat the chicken pieces dry with paper towels and place them on a baking sheet.
+Coat them on all sides with the measured oil, and season with salt and pepper.

-2When the grill is ready, place the chicken on the grill (skin-side down if using skin-on), cover the grill, and cook until grill marks appear on the bottom, about 5 minutes.
-Flip the chicken pieces, cover the grill, and cook until grill marks appear on the second side, about 5 minutes more.
+2When the grill is ready, place the chicken on it (skin-side down if using skin-on), close the grill, and cook until grill marks appear on the bottom of the chicken pieces, about 5 minutes.
+Flip the chicken over, close the grill, and cook until grill marks appear on the second side, about 5 minutes more.

-3Reserve 1 cup of the barbeque sauce in a separate bowl and set aside.
-Flip the chicken again and brush about a quarter of the remaining sauce on the chicken.
-Cover the grill and cook for 5 minutes.
-Flip and brush the chicken, and continue to flip and brush every 5 minutes, until an instant-read thermometer inserted into the thickest chicken piece reads 160°F to 165°F and the meat near the bone is no longer pink, about 10 to 15 minutes more (about 25 to 30 minutes total cooking time).
+3Reserve 1 cup of the barbecue sauce in a separate bowl.
+Flip the chicken again and brush about a quarter of the remaining sauce on the chicken pieces.
+Close the grill and cook for 5 minutes.
+Flip and brush the chicken, and continue to flip and brush every 5 minutes, until an instant-read thermometer inserted into the thickest piece reads 160°F to 165°F and the meat near the bone is no longer pink, about 10 to 15 minutes more (about 25 to 30 minutes total cooking time).
 Remove the chicken to a clean serving platter and serve immediately, passing the reserved bowl of barbecue sauce on the side.